 Once all the optical elements have been completed we will be ready to build the telescope structure.

-The LAOT is expected to become operational in 2018 or 2019.
+The LAOT is expected to become operational in 2020.
 Much of this project relies on funding so times may change depending on these variables.